SNodeC/snode.c/docs/config-json.md

 - Command-line and config-file value origins are merged as `command-line-or-config`.
 - Validator metadata is opaque unless CLI11 exposes a decomposable description.
 - Config-file section is currently `null` for flattened dotted keys.
+- Semantic multi-value options are currently space-joined strings; consumers should inspect `type.items` and the literal fields when round-tripping.
 - Some node, group, persistence, and type classifications are heuristic; every such field includes source metadata.